-SECTION 403 MODULES
+SECTION 402 MODULES

-403.1 Special requirements for structural design.
+402.1 Special requirements for structural design.
 The following information shall be applicable to construction for the structural design.

-403.1.1 Stiffness.
-Modules shall incorporate stiffness to limit deflections, lateral drift, vibration, or any other deformations that adversely affect the intended use and performance of the module or building.
+402.1.1 Stiffness.
+Modules shall incorporate stiffness to limit deflections, lateral drift where applicable, vibration, or any other deformations that adversely affect the intended use and performance of the module or building.
 Modules shall have strength and stiffness for both temporary conditions such as transportation, hoisting and erection and permanent conditions.

-403.1.2 Unit to unit interconnection.
+402.1.2 Unit to unit interconnection.
 The interconnection points of modules to one another shall have strength to transfer the necessary design forces and stiffness to enable the collection of modules to behave as a complete building structure.

-403.1.3 Unit to site-built connection.
+402.1.3 Unit to site-built connection.
 The connection of modules to site-built components shall have strength to transfer the necessary design forces.

-403.1.4 Diaphragm.
-Analysis and design of the completed building shall account for the effect of discontinuities in the diaphragm between modules.
+402.1.4 Diaphragm and shear walls.
+Analysis and design of the completed building shall account for the effect of discontinuities in the diaphragm and shear walls between modules.